SumiSastri/kodiri-kodflix-MERN/README.md

 #### Challenge -21 Create a client-side and server-side port in your local environment

-If you use yarn you can get stuck in this challenge -  read this section of the npm documentation [https://libraries.io/npm/yarn-run-all] and see the code block at the end for what your scripts file should look like
+If you use yarn you can get stuck in this challenge -  read this section of the npm documentation [https://libraries.io/npm/yarn-run-all] and see the code block at the end for what your scripts file should look like.

 Install run-all [npm install npm-run-all] as a dev dependency [yarn add run-all] This will allow you to run the ports for the frontend and backend servers in parallel,